Join over 1,500 top life science marketing directors who receive weekly digital marketing tips.

 Make sure your rel canonical link tag points to the correct page, and every page doesn’t point to the homepage.

 At any given time, your website can have several different configurations that might be causing duplicate content issues.
-You could have just a standard http://www. example.com.
+You could have just a standard https://www. example.com.

 However, the main sources that we see of domain level duplicate content are when the non-www.example.com does not redirect to the www or vice-versa, and when the HTTPS versions of your URLs are not forced to resolve to HTTP versions or, again, vice-versa.
 What this can mean is if all of these scenarios are true, if all four of these URLs resolve without being forced to resolve to a canonical version, you can, in essence, have four versions of your website out on the Internet.
 This obviously presents duplicate website issues.
 Read this fantastic Moz article for more in depth resolutions.